 His name was Nebuchadnezzar II and he reigned over the empire from 605 until 562 B.C.
 This means that if the story is correct, the hanging gardens of Babylon would have been built in this period.

 The Bible doesn’t have any good stories about him.
-It makes reference to Nebuchadnezzar II regarding:
+It refers to Nebuchadnezzar II regarding:

 - His conquest of Judah.